 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Credit utilization ratio: What it is and how to calculate it
+Credit Utilization Ratio: What it Is and How to Calculate it

 What is credit utilization?

-Your credit utilization rate, or ratio, represents the amount of credit you’re currently using compared to your total credit limits.
-Your credit utilization ratio falls in the amounts owed category for your FICO credit score, which makes up 30% of your credit score and is the second most important factor behind your payment history.
+Your credit utilization ratio falls in the amounts owed category for your FICO credit score, which makes up 30% of your credit score.
+Amounts owed is the second most important factor, just behind your payment history which makes up 35% of your FICO score.

 How to calculate your credit utilization ratio